 Ersatz slammed his fist against the table.
 It was an abrupt action, but Werner did not allow himself to flinch.

 “As if they have any right to!
 That vitae reservoir is rightly ours,” Ersatz spat.
 His cheeks were beet red now.
 “The Aquarians have an endless supply of reservoirs right within their borders.
-At the end of Vitae War, the treaty clearly drew lines placing that reservoir within our boundaries.
+At the end of the Reservoir War, the treaty clearly drew lines placing that reservoir within our boundaries.
 It’s been that way for years.
-And yet here they come in dipping into like they own it.
-It’s only right for us to defend ourselves!
+And yet, here they come in dipping into it like they own it.
+It’s only right we defend ourselves!
 Not to mention those damn Sagittarians—saying things like we’re the ones dragging them into this.
 They’re the ones getting in the way!
 Using a trade route that is currently a battlefield!”
 Ersatz let out a sigh and straightened himself.
-“Anyways, the Ophiuchian Agents have sent a request for a representative from the battlefield from both sides to meet them in Gradstal near the reservoir.”
+“Anyways, the Ophiuchian Agents have sent a request for a representative from both sides of the battlefield to meet them in Gradstal near the reservoir.”

 “A representative?”
 Werner repeated.
 “Will a general be coming down from the capital?”

 “No, they’ve requested that we send someone who has been personally involved with this ‘dispute’ to attend.”
-Ersatz raised a brow.
+Ersatz thrummed his fingers.
 “In other words, they don’t want to make this international incident an official one.
 Like always, they want to sweep it under the rug.
 Only those who know the details firsthand were requested.
 Trickle up works, they say.”

 To keep an appearance of peace.

-“I would like for you to be the representative, Werner.”
+“I would like for you to be the representative, Waltz.”